 David A. Hoffman is an attorney, mediator, arbitrator, and founding member of Boston Law Collaborative, LLC.
 David teaches the Mediation course at Harvard Law School, where he is the John H. Watson Jr. Lecturer on Law, and co-teaches the Mediation course at the Harvard Negotiation Institute of the Program on Negotiation.
-He has also been the lead trainer in several mediation trainings for the American Bar Association.
+He has also

 The following items are tagged david matz.